camueller/SmartApplianceEnabler/doc/EVCharger_EN.md

 - `phases`: Maximum number of phases with which the wallbox can charge.
 Can be overwritten individually for each vehicle. (default value: 1)
 - `poll interval`: the status of the wallbox is queried at these time intervals (default value: 10s)
 - `Start state detection delay`: After switching on/off, the charging status is not queried for the specified period of time to give the wallbox time to bring about the desired status
-- `force initial charging`:
+- `Charge current repetition`: If set, the charging current is set repeatedly after the duration specified by the value in seconds has elapsed, despite the value remaining the same.
+This may be necessary to prevent the wallbox from falling back to a lower current level.
-  After a connected vehicle is detected, charging starts immediately until the wall box reports back the status 'Charging'.
+- `force initial charging`: After a connected vehicle is detected, charging starts immediately until the wall box reports back the status 'Charging'.
 After that, charging is stopped again until a switch-on command is received.
 Required for Renault Zoe!
 - `Latitude`: The geographic latitude of the Wallbox is used to identify the vehicle that is close to the Wallbox in the case of multiple configured vehicles.
 - `Longitude`: The geographic longitude of the Wallbox is used to identify the vehicle that is close to the Wallbox in the case of multiple configured vehicles.

 ### Vehicles
 <a name="ev">

-The configuration of vehicles includes parameters for controlling the loading process and default values for dialogs.
+The configuration of vehicles includes parameters for controlling the charging process and default values for dialogs.

-When charging the vehicle, charge loss occur that are counted by the meter, but do not lead to an increase in the energy stored in the vehicle.
+When charging the vehicle, charge loss occur that are counted by the meter, but do not lead to an increase of the energy stored in the vehicle.
 Therefore a value can be configured for the `Charge loss` (default value: 10%), which is used in the calculation of the requested amount of energy.

-For the target SOC a default values can be set:
+For the target SOC default values can be set:

-The *default value for manual loading* only contains the pre-assignment of the field for the target SOC in the input mask, which is displayed after clicking on the green traffic light.
+The *default value for manual charging* only contains the pre-assignment of the field for the target SOC in the input mask, which is displayed after clicking on the green traffic light.

 If a *default value for excess energy* is set, after connecting the vehicle, excess energy will only be charged up to this value and then the charging process will be stopped.

-The AC wall boxes supported by the *Smart Appliance Enabler* cannot determine the current SOC of the vehicle and communicate with the *Smart Appliance Enabler*!
+The AC wallboxes supported by the *Smart Appliance Enabler* cannot determine the current SOC of the vehicle and communicate this value to the *Smart Appliance Enabler*!
 In order to determine the energy demand as precisely as possible, however, this value must be known.
 The *Smart Appliance Enabler* therefore offers the option of integrating a [script for automated querying of the SOC](soc/SOC_EN.md), provided this is supported by the vehicle manufacturer.

-If several vehicles are configured, automatic detection of the vehicle is only possible if the [scripts for automated querying of the SOC](soc/SOC_EN.md) can also supply at least one of the following values in addition to the SOC:
+If several vehicles are configured, automatic detection of the vehicle connected to the wallbox is only possible if the [scripts for automated querying of the SOC](soc/SOC_DE.md) can also supply at least one of the following values in addition to the SOC:

 - Connection status of the charging cable
 - Time of plugging in the charging cable